Guerrilla marketing is often overlooked in the real estate industry, and many think that only more prominent brands can do it.

 But this should not be confused with sponsoring an event.

-There can be other official sponsors but the brand itself carries out a guerrilla marketing campaign to kind of hijack it a bit.
+There can be other official sponsors, but the brand carries out a guerrilla marketing campaign to hijack it.

 But there was also General Motors, and they slightly hijacked the event by offering a Golden Holden car to all gold medal winners.

-Unfortunately, after the event, the majority of the people believed that General Motors sponsored the Olympics, which it didn’t.
+Unfortunately, most people believed General Motors sponsored the Olympics after the event, which it didn’t.

 2) Undercover Marketing

-It happens when a representative of a particular company uses or talks about its services or products in places where potential target customers are to be expected.
+It happens when a representative of a particular company uses or talks about its services or products in places where potential target customers are expected.

-The important part is that it needs to appear and to be perceived as a spontaneous activity, so the potential customers are not immediately aware that they are being marketed to.
+The important part is that it needs to appear and be perceived as spontaneous activity.

 3) Ambient Marketing